 types of rocks.

-To be called a “pegmatite” a rock should be composed almost entirely of crystals that are at least one centimeter in across.
+To be called a “pegmatite,” a rock should be composed almost entirely of crystals that are at least one centimeter in diameter.
 The name “pegmatite”

 has nothing to do with the mineral composition of the rock.

 Most pegmatites have a composition that is similar to granite with abundant quartz, feldspar and mica.
 These are sometimes

 called “granite pegmatites” to indicate their mineralogical composition.
 However, compositions such as “gabbro pegmatite,”

 “syenite pegmatite” and any other plutonic rock name combined with “pegmatite” are possible.